mayfan/maynara.com/src/pages/blog/2019-11-17-if-you-think-you-can-design-a-user-experience-and-prototype-it-in-5-days-you’re-right.md

   - backgroundColor: '#FFF'
     column:
       - content: >-
-          I’ve started creating an Experience Mapping to understand what are the usual steps Valeria takes when booking a gym class online.
+          I’ve started creating an Experience Map to understand what are the usual steps Valeria takes when booking a gym class online.

+          With the map (on the right), I could clearly see which were the areas with a lot of room for improvement and also an opportunity to build something that could help Valeria to achieve her goals.
       - content: '![](/img/wmo_9.jpg)'
     title: Research
 ---